 Liquidity risk is the risk that the Group will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
 To limit this risk, management has arranged diversified funding sources, manages assets with liquidity in mind, and monitors liquidity on regular basis.
-Each of the Group's subsidiaries has a documented and implemented domestic and foreign currency liquidity policy appropriate to the nature and complexity of its business.
-The policy addresses the subsidiaries' goal of protecting financial strength even for stressful events.
+Each of the Group's subsidiaries has a documented and implemented domestic and foreign-protecting financial strength even for stressful events.